AlePedrero/AlePedrero/README.md

 - 👋 Hi, I’m @AlePedrero
 - 👀 I’m interested in ... learning to code from scratch
 - 🌱 I’m currently learning ...
-HTML, CSS and Python!
+HTML5, CSS3 and JavaScript!
 - 💞️ I’m looking to collaborate on ... small projects
 - 📫 How to reach me ... @secretchiefs on twitter @666verified_ on instagram

 <!---